OWASP/www-project-machine-learning-security-top-10/docs/ML01_2023-Input_Manipulation_Attack.md

 deployed in a real-world setting, the attacker can use the manipulated image to bypass security measures or cause harm to the system.

-### Scenario \#2: Network intrusion detection
+### Scenario \#2: Manipulation of network traffic to evade intrusion detection systems {#scenario2}

 A deep learning model is trained to detect intrusions in a network.
 An attacker manipulates network traffic by carefully crafting packets in such a way that they will evade the model\'s intrusion detection system.
 The attacker can alter the features of the network traffic, such as the source IP address, destination IP address, or payload, in such a way that they are not detected by the intrusion detection system.
 For example, the attacker may hide their source IP address behind a proxy server or encrypt the payload of their network traffic.
 This type of attack can have serious consequences, as it can lead to data theft, system compromise, or other forms of damage.

 ## References